What is the difference between incremental and absolute encoders?

 There are quite a few different ways to design an incremental encoder.
 For the sake of this blog post we are going to be using our rotary incremental encoders as an example, which use transmissive optical disks.

-Our incremental encoders have a series of LEDs on one side of a transparent disk and photo sensors on the other.
+Our incremental encoders have an LED on one side of a transparent disk and a photo detector chip on the other.
 The disk has a series of lines and windows on it.
-The windows allow light to be transmitted between the LED and the sensor.
+The windows allow light to be transmitted between the LED and the chip.
 The lines do not.
 This alternating pattern of light is how the encoder reports position information back to the mechanical system.

 If the system power cycles, the encoder doesn’t know where in the rotation it is because each set of lines and windows is identical to the next.